openedx/django-pyfs/README.rst

 call ``expire_objects()``.
 In our system, we had a cron job do this for a while.
 Celery, manual removals, etc. are all options.

-To configure a django-pyfs to use static files, set a parameter in Django settings:
+To configure a openedx-django-pyfs to use static files, set a parameter in Django settings:

 .. code-block::